May 15, 2018

-But that was not the highlight of that day.
+But that, it turned out, was not the highlight of the day.
 It was when, as we were approaching the Jaw’s attraction, that our tour guide (a young woman) became quite animated and (I paraphrase) “Oh my God, it’s him!
 It’s …”

 Was it Lee Majors at last?
 We all craned our necks as we passed a man strolling along the street next to the tram.
 He waved at us.
 Whatever, I thought.

 “It’s Erik Estrada!”

 I swear she was practically screaming his name.
 Not a single girl on that tram had any idea ‘who’ Erik Estrada was.
 At the time he had been cast in minor roles in a number of movies but it was the very popular series CHiPs, which premiered a year later, that catapulted Estrada to heartthrob status.